j-w-code/Module_19_Repository/README.md

 >"When I came up with Ethereum, my first first thought was, 'Okay, this thing is too good to be true.'
 Vitalik Buterin"

 ## Technologies
-This project uses Python, Streamlit, web3, and Ganache libraries to generate web UI front ends, and write transaction to a test block chain.
+This project uses Python, Streamlit, web3, and Ganache libraries to generate web UI front ends, and write transactions to a test block chain.

 [Python](https://github.com/python)
 [Streamlit](https://github.com/streamlit)